StefanoAnzolut/business-guide/source/quickstart/upgrade.rst

 - Enter your **credit card details** and click **Start your free 30-day trial**

 **Note:** Your credit card won't be charged until the 30-day trial period expires.
-We need your card details for future billing after the trial period.
+We need your card details for future payments after the trial period.

 Congratulations, you can now test Skribble Business for free for 30 days.
 What's next?
 To get the most out of your trial, add your team members and make sure they give Skribble a go.